jacklof/phase-0-tracks/web_dev/jquery/notes.md

+*Effective strategies?*

+Some effective strategies to studying is to find code examples, as well as looking at StackOverflow questions.
+Not trying to learn everything at once, and bookmarking links helps as well.
+It's easy to get overwhelmed at the sheer volume of resources out there, but I picked a few I thought would be particularly useful.
+Overall, I've learned what the basic idea of it is, and have gathered enough information to be able to implement it on a basic level.
+I believe practice over time will make this easier.

 *Look up what jQuery is exactly*

 jQuery simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development.